New South Wales Stamp Duty Calculator

 How is stamp duty calculated in NSW?

-NSW transfer duty is progressive, from 1.25% on the first dollars up to 5.5% above $1,240,000, with a premium rate of 7% on residential land above about $3.72 million.
-It is charged on the dutiable value, usually the purchase price, and the calculator applies the current Revenue NSW rate table.
+NSW transfer duty is progressive, from 1.25% on the first dollars up to 5.5% above $1,290,000, with a premium rate of 7% on residential land above $3,870,000.
+NSW lifts these thresholds with CPI every 1 July, and the calculator applies the 2026-27 Revenue NSW rate table.
+It is charged on the dutiable value, usually the purchase price.

 Do first home buyers pay stamp duty in NSW?